Test your well, protect your health!

 Different filters remove different contaminants, so we don’t know whether your existing filter will remove PFAS.

-At this time, PFAS TAP only provides water filtration pitchers for household use, not whole-house filtration systems.
-Water pitchers are more efficient than whole-house filtration systems because you only filter the water you intend to use for cooking and drinking which saves money and reduces waste.
-PFAS do not easily enter the body through the skin, so filtration is not necessary for activities like showering and bathing.
+- Because you only filter the water you intend to use for cooking and drinking, the pitchers can help save money and reduce waste.
+Because PFAS do not easily enter the body through the skin, filtration is not necessary for activities like showering and bathing.

-• Whole-house filtration systems can be expensive to purchase and install.
-Furthermore, excessive water use from whole-house filtration systems can lower the water table in an area where a lot of households use them.
+- Whole-house filtration systems can be expensive to purchase and install.
+Furthermore, excessive water use from whole-house filtration systems increase water consumption and may lower the water table in an area where a lot of households use them.

 PFAS have been extensively used in consumer and industrial products since the 1950s.
 The chemicals can migrate into the soil, water, and air.
 PFAS can come from many sources, and we don’t have enough information to determine the specific source or sources in Park County.